Stop chasing more… bigger… busier. When you embrace simple living, you can be content with what you have. Here’s how to start.

 This can take the form of “keeping up with the Joneses”.
-For example your next door neighbor just put in a basement move theater, maybe you should have one too.
+For example, your next-door neighbor just put in a basement movie theater, maybe you should have one too.
 Your sister bought a new SUV when she had her second baby.

 Before you buy that new thing, think about why you are doing it.
 Is it to impress others?
 Because your friends have one and you feel like you should have one too?
 If you are content with where you are in your life, don’t let other people take that away from you.